 - You want a Wear OS smartwatch that has great performance.

-- You want a smartwatch that might get updated to the new wearable platform.
+- You want a smartwatch that will get updated to the new wearable platform.

 You shouldn't buy this if...